jun159/AndroidFirebase-Demo/README.md

 # Firebase-Demo
 Android Firebase

-## Android Facebook Login with Firebase in - Android Studio
+## Android Facebook Login with Firebase

 ### Step 1 - Connect App with Firebase
 1. In Android Studio, go to `Tools` -> `Firebase`.